 Life has a nasty habit of throwing curve balls in the form of emergency car repairs and unexpected medical bills, among other unwanted surprises.
 When you’re suddenly treading financial water, your friends are looking on from the life raft and lamenting your lack of financial foresight.

 No matter your emergency, listen to Holmes: Whether it’s a job layoff or worse, you want to ensure you can cover all necessary expenses for at least three to six months.
-If you haven’t yet reached your emergency savings goal and find yourself in a rut, don’t reach for your credit card just yet.
-With a personal loan, you can borrow the money you need to cover an emergency at a lower interest rate — just make sure not to borrow more than you need.

 You Live Above Your Means